 It is also known as the North Star State, a motto adopted by the state’s first governor, Henry Hastings Sibley.
 It is based on the French phrase L’E’toile du Nord, meaning “The Start of the North.”

-With more than 10,000 lakes, 4,000 miles of paved bike trails, 76 state parks, and the country’s only freshwater-based national park, Minnesota is a nature lover’s dream.
+Minnesota is a nature lover’s dream with more than 10,000 lakes, 4,000 miles of paved bike trails, 76 state parks, and the country’s only freshwater-based national park.
 Canoe the Boundary Waters, trek the Superior Hiking Trail, mountain bike in Cuyuna, or go birding along the Pine to Prairie Trail.
-In winter, traverse the snowy landscape via skis, snowshoes, snowmobiles or even dogsleds.
-And of course, fishing and hunting are year-round pursuits.
+In winter, traverse the snowy landscape via skis, snowshoes, snowmobiles, or even dogsleds.
+And, of course, fishing and hunting are year-round pursuits.
 Find more outdoorsy activities below, add them to your favorites, and plan your Minnesota adventure today.

 Split Rock – More than Just a Lighthouse (photo blog)

 Around the state seal is a wreath of the state flower, the lady slipper.
 Three dates are woven into the wreath: 1858, the year Minnesota became a state; 1819, the year Fort Snelling was established; and 1893, the year the official flag was adopted.
 Nineteen stars ring the wreath.
 The largest star represents Minnesota.